 Antiques, clothing, handicrafts, food and more – Spitalfields market is one of London’s most popular and although it has been tarted up in recent years due to its proximity to the spreading City of London, it doesn’t disappoint.
 Despite the adjoining office buildings and chain eateries it manages to retain a lot of charm.
 Sunday is the biggest day of course but don’t forget it’s also open on Fridays and my particular favourite day to go to Spitalfields is Thursday, vintage day.
 I’ve picked up some brilliant antique jewellery there over the years.
 Take a look at the Christopher Wren gem Christchurch Spitalfields at the end of Brushfield Street.

 Following on from Spitalfields, the Brick Lane area is also seeing encroachment from the City but will also be one of the best places in London to go for a curry at the end of a big night.
 The vibrant multi-culturalism of this corner of London is unquestionable.
 From Huguenot refugees in the 17th century to Jews and Bangladeshis, the East End of London has been the first port of call for many immigrants over the centuries.
 Brick Lane now also attracts the young and fashionable to clubs and pubs.
-The Sunday market around Cheshire Street and Sclater Street is a wonderful experience and there’s now also a Farmers Market on Sundays in Bacon Street.
+The Sunday market around Cheshire Street and Slater Street is a wonderful experience and there’s now also a Farmers Market on Sundays in Bacon Street.

 Colombia Road Flower Market